aviranzerioniac/awesome-piracy/readme.md

 - [/r/VPN wiki](https://www.reddit.com/r/VPN/wiki/index) Helpful FAQ-type resource composed by the folks at /r/VPN
 - [Choosing the VPN that's right for you](https://ssd.eff.org/en/module/choosing-vpn-thats-right-you) Helpful guide from the EFF
 - [Which VPN services keep you anonymous in 2018?](https://torrentfreak.com/vpn-services-keep-anonymous-2018/) TorrentFreak Article by Ernesto
-- [privacytools.io](https://www.privacytools.io/) "Encryption against global mass surveillance".
+- [privacytools.io](https://www.privacytools.io/providers/vpn/) "Encryption against global mass surveillance".
 Plenty of information to help protect your privacy online.
 - [VPN over SSH](https://wiki.archlinux.org/index.php/VPN_over_SSH) ArchWiki page describing how to achieve a poor man's VPN with SSH tunneling
 - [/r/VPNTorrents](https://www.reddit.com/r/VPNTorrents) This is for the discussion of torrenting (and similar P2P protocols) using VPN type technology.

 ### VPN Subscription Services
 - [Private Internet Access](https://www.privateinternetaccess.com/) :star2: Hugely popular subscription-based VPN provider with a proven track record for not keeping logs
+- [Surfshark](https://surfshark.com/) A cheap and decent vpn, with no logs policy and functionality to add unlimited devices.
 - [Mullvad](https://mullvad.net/en/) A Bitcoin-friendly, privacy-first VPN.
 - [ProtonVPN](https://protonvpn.com/) High-speed Swiss VPN that safeguards your privacy.
 - [NordVPN](https://nordvpn.com/) With NordVPN, encrypt your online activity to protect your private data from hackers or snoopy advertisers.